 The system of school accounts will be explained to new families during their enrolment interviews.
 The school's Business Manager is Mr Paul Hartstonge.
 Questions or concerns about school accounts can be directed to Mr Hartstonge on extension 705.
 School field trips and end of year picnics are generally charged to your accounts through the permission slip process.
 Major out-of-town trips, for sport or service, are generally not charged to your school accounts.
-Any canteen items are expected to be paid in cash.
+Any canteen items are expected to be paid in MGS Middle School Handbook 2021 cash.

-Senior Pupil Leaders
+Senior Student Leaders

-Where Senior Pupil Leaders have been given special responsibilities, they are to be obeyed.
-Senior Pupil Leaders are given authority by the school's Board and Senior Management.
-Disrespect and disobedience to Senior Pupil Leaders will be treated as seriously as if they were staff members.
-If a pupil feels an injustice has occurred, the pupils should consult the Head of Middle School.
+Where Senior Student Leaders have been given special responsibilities, they are to be obeyed.
+Senior Student Leaders are given authority by the school's Board and Senior Management.
+Disrespect and disobedience to Senior Student Leaders will be treated as seriously as if they were staff members.
+If a Student feels an injustice has occurred, the Students should consult the Head of Middle School.